-Students who bring their meals from home may purchase items offered in the cafeteria at a-la-carte prices.
+Students may purchase items offered in the cafeteria at a-la-carte prices.
 Students will not be allowed to charge for a-la-carte items.

 INSUFFICIENT FUNDS IN STUDENT'S MEAL ACCOUNT

 National School Lunch and Breakfast Program regulations do not allow for charged meals.
 Therefore, it is the responsibility of the parents/guardians to pay for student meal purchases in advance or on a daily basis.